 - Evaluate the historical, social, and cultural context of musical compositions.

-Download the composition concentrate courses (requires Acrobat Reader, available for free on the Adobe website).
+Download the composition concentrate courses.
 Students are strongly encouraged to verify their course requirements with the Office of the Registrar.